osiloke/mezzanine_widgets/README.rst

 METHODOLOGY
 ===========

 Widgets are placed in the specified slot.
 Slots are just placeholders inside django templates where widgets are rendered.
-S They are not stored in the database.
+They are not stored in the database.
 As a result, a template designer does not worry about syncing the database every time he wants to create a `slot` in a template.
 On the other hand, the end user must be aware of the `slots` available for widgets.